-The firm has been active on the Montenegrin market since 2008.
-Moravčević Vojnović and Partners in cooperation with Schoenherr is the largest law firm currently present on the Montenegrin market, and has established its Montenegro office principally to facilitate the needs of foreign clients interested in investing in Montenegro.
+Schoenherr is a leading corporate law firm in Central and Eastern Europe, operating through 15 offices and several country desks.
+Moravčević Vojnović and Partners in cooperation with Schoenherr has been active in the Serbian market since 2002 and entered the Montenegrin market in 2008.
+It is the largest law firm currently present on the Montenegrin market and has established its Montenegro office principally to facilitate the needs of foreign clients interested in investing in Montenegro.
 Our client list includes leading companies, financial institutions, organisations and governments.
-Schoenherr is a leading corporate law firm in Central and Eastern Europe, operating through 14 offices and several country desks.
+The firm's practice is client oriented, with specialised practice groups that provide industry-focused services to meet the demand of a competitive, developing and rapidly changing marketplace.